What insurance does a florist need?

 Is florist insurance mandatory by law?

 Your flower business may be obliged to have employee insurance.
-Even in places where worker’s compensation is not required, it is often a good idea to have it in place to protect the firm in the event that an employee is injured in the workplace.
+Even in places where worker’s compensation is not required, it is often a good idea to have it in place to protect the firm if an employee is injured in the workplace.

 Insure Your Florist Shop!